 The CSP scheme only covers individual members and does not include cover for any claim brought against a website or organisation owned by a CSP member, or any other organisation for whom, or on whose behalf, the member is acting.

-Skype or other virtual face-to-face technologies
+Telemedicine and other virtual technologies

 Writing for publication